The-Modern-Polymath/athena/CONTRIBUTING.md

 # Contributing

 Hey there!
-Thanks for thinking about helping us bring new features for Athena, the modern polymaths discord bot, to life.
+Thanks for thinking about helping us bring new features for Athena, The Modern Polymath's Discord bot, to life.
 She will have more awesome features because you are helping contribute.
 If you want more information, check out our [README file](README.md).

 ## Table of Contents